-Many of the practical, structural and ideological components in world culture since the Agricultural Revolution of 8,000-10,000 years ago have greatly over-emphasized the conceptually masculine side of reality.
+Many of the practical, structural and ideological components of world culture since the Agricultural Revolution of 8,000-10,000 years ago have greatly over-emphasized the masculine archetypal side of reality.
 This has caused much damage, error and distortion.
 These practices existed in numerous premodern societies on every continent.

-A lopsided focus on the conceptually feminine has occurred elsewhere or at different times in the same regions, also resulting in delusion, blunder and excessive harm.
 In using the terms “feminine” and “masculine”, I do not mean them as genders.
 There is a loose and general relationship between the characteristics that most males possess and traits used ideologically as masculine and vice versa for females regarding femininity.
-I am primarily referring to the way this word is used in philosophy, religious studies, psychology and theology to discuss how various parts of truth can be seen, ignored, appreciated or diminished due to the foundational presuppositions in one’s worldview.
+I am primarily referring to the way these word are used in philosophy, religious studies, psychology and theology to discuss how various parts of human thought and action can be seen, ignored, appreciated or diminished due to the foundational presuppositions in one’s worldview.
 Thus, feminine and masculine archetypal descriptions can be applied to any element of culture.
 They can also be used regarding non-human aspects of nature.

-To have a society, philosophy or religion that is vigorously strong and realistically grounded in human nature, non-human components of nature and the ontological traits intrinsic to any deities that might exist, I think a thorough combination of feminine and masculine elements must be remembered, maintained, valued and engaged.
+To have a society, philosophy or religion that is vigorously strong and realistically grounded in human nature, all other components of the cosmos and the ontological traits intrinsic to any deities that might exist, I think a thorough and dynamic combination of feminine and masculine fundamentals ought to be remembered, maintained, valued and engaged.

-By “non-human components of nature”, I mean any parts of nature that aren’t human.
-That includes air molecules, rocks, squirrels, water, planets, etc. It seems to me that conceptually feminine and masculine elements are present everywhere in the cosmos, from the quantum level to the macro scale of solar systems and galaxies.
-Any possibly existing gods that are connected with this universe, either presently or only in the original design, would have to possess both masculine and feminine traits in order to produce the living and non-living things and physical laws that make up an environment such as ours.
+That includes air molecules, rocks, squirrels, water, planets, etc. It seems to me that masculine and feminine archetypal elements are present everywhere in the universe, from the quantum level to the macro scale of solar systems and galaxies.
+Any possibly existing gods that are connected with this universe, either presently or only in the original design, would have to possess both feminine and masculine qualities in order to produce the living and non-living things and physical laws that make up an environment such as ours.